jacobemery/linux1-ansible-lab/instructions/7_test_restore.md

 ```
 To: on-call-admin@widgets.com
 From: no-reply@widgets.com
-Subject: URGENT: Website Down
+Subject: URGENT - Website Down!!!!

 Attention on-call admin,

+This is an automated report with an urgent message:
 The website was reported 'down' at:
 11:11:11 AM on February 15, 2023.

 Restoration from backup failed.

 Your immediate action is required.

+Help us on-call-admin, you're our only hope!
 ```
+* You see the notification and click on it.
+Pausing that video you were watching.
-* Your eyes widen, you let out a gasp, your face gets hot, your heart start pumping, mind racing!!!
+* Your eyes widen... reading.
+You let out a gasp, oh no!
+Your face gets hot, your heart start pumping, mind racing!!!
+* Then you remember: 'wait I have automation for this.'
+A sense of calm washes over you, shoudlers relax, eyes sharpen.
+* We'll be ok.
+Let's do this...
-* What's the first thing you do!?
+* What's the first thing you do?
 * Open a web browser and go to the website:
 ```
 http://<ip-address>